 Imagine your life as a high-tech movie that is shown as it is made.
 This movie will play only once, in only one direction, and only one frame will be in front of the bulb of consciousness at any given moment.
-That frame is known as the present moment.
+That frame is known as ‘the present moment.’
 Once you have seen a frame you will never see it again.

 You’re the Director.
 You decide how you want your story told.
 If you choose to make horrors or maudlin dramas then don’t be surprised when you get the appropriate reactions.
-The real question is, are you going to choose to meaninglessly re-construct troublesome past experiences, or are you going to use that same psychological energy to create some new and worthwhile experience instead?
+The real question is, are you going to choose to meaninglessly re-construct troublesome past experiences?
+Or are you going to use that same psychological energy to create some new and worthwhile experience instead?

-You can’t make a film by thinking about the scenes you’ve already shot.
+You can’t make a fresh film with a changed ‘you’ by thinking about the scenes you’ve already shot.
 Those are done and you’ve moved on.
 You have to get focused on the scene you’re in.
-Using current scenes to meaninglessly repeat previous scenes is insane.
-Recognize your freedom and ability.
-Create scenes that are easy to enjoy.
-Forget the idea that you will make the present better by revisiting the past.
-Save yourself from your own flashbacks and be alive today instead.
+Except in very special circumstances, using current shooting time to meaninglessly repeat previous scenes is insane —especially when they are sad or frustrating scenes.

 Now go and have/create/direct yourself a wonderful day!